Jaxelr/Nancy.RapidCache/README.md

 ## Definining your own cache key generation using ICacheKeyGenerator

-Define your own key per request that will help you cache to the level of granulatity as needed.
+Define your own key per resolver that will help you cache to the level of granulatity you need.

 ```c#
 using System;